Military Glossary and Acronyms

 LOGPAC

-Logistics Package — scheduled delivery of supplies such as ammunition, fuel, and food to frontline units.
+Logistics Package.
+A scheduled delivery of ammunition, fuel, food, repair parts, and other supplies to deployed units.

-Table of Organization and Equipment — formal structure of a military unit including personnel and gear.
+Table of Organization and Equipment.
+The formal structure of a unit, including personnel, weapons, vehicles, and equipment.

 MEDEVAC